marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ## Network

-- 5 addresses are not usable in each range (0=NetAddress,1=AWS-VPC-router,2=AWS-DNS,3=AWS-Future-Use,255=Broadcast=Reserved-as-not-usable)
+- 5 addresses are not usable in each range (0=NetAddress,1=AWS-VPC-router,2=AWS-DNS,3=AWS-Future-Use,255=Broadcast=Reserved-as-not-usable).
+- VPCs support IPv4 netmask range from /16 to /28.

 ### Services